codelingo/docs/docs/clql.md

 `<cs.class`

 It consists of a single fact `<cs.class`.
 The namespace `cs` indicates that it belongs to the C# [lexicon](lexicons.md), and the fact name `class` indicates that it refers to a C# class.
 The yield tag `<` determines which fact the query will return.
 Every query must have one (and only one) yielded fact.

 <br />

-### Facts with Properties
+### Facts Properties

-To limit the above query to match classes with a particular name, add a "name" property as an argument to the method fact:
+To limit the above query to match classes with a particular name, add a "name" property as an argument to the `method` fact:

 ```
 <cs.method: